iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 - any control to call toggle and...
 - any element to express the state of the toggle.

-## Final Component
-So with that, I actually end up with a _smaller_ component from when I started, and I now have a reusable hook that's composable with other components.
+It's not just usable in my "revisions" component.
+It could be used for any dropdown-like menu, or hide/show functionality.
+I now have a reusable hook that's composable.
 No classes.
 No HOCs.
 No render props.

+## Final Component
+I actually shaved a few lines of code off the original component.
 <!-- <RevisionList /> - final -->
 ```js
 function RevisionList({ file, revisions }) {